- What is better, a bail agent or a bail bondsman?

 - Can I use a payment plan to pay for the bail bond?

 Yes.
-Bail Bonds in Martinez creates payment plans for all of our clients to help make paying for the bail bond easier.
+Martinez Bail Bonds creates payment plans for all of our clients to help make paying for the bail bond easier.
 We will work with you to create a customized payment plan that fits into your personal budget.
 The payments will break up the large cost of the bail bond into smaller, more manageable monthly payments.